COSSAS/SOARCA/docs/content/en/docs/core-components/reporting.md

 @startuml
 set separator ::

+interface IStepReporter{
+   ReportStep() error
+}

 interface IWorkflowReporter{
-    ReportWorkflow(cacao.workflow)
+    ReportWorkflow() error
 }

-interface IStepReporter{
+interface IDownStreamReporter {
-    ReportStep(cacao.workflow.Step, cacao.Variables, error)
+    ReportWorkflow() error
+	ReportStep() error
 }

 class Reporter {
-    stepReporters []IStepReporter
-    workflowReporters []IWorkflowReporter

-    RegisterStepReporter()
-    RegisterWorkflowReporter()
+    reporters []IDownStreamReporter

+    RegisterReporters() error
+    ReportWorkflow()
+    ReportStep()
 }

-class Database as DB
+class Database
+class Cache
 class 3PTool

 class Decomposer
 class Executor

-Decomposer -up-> Reporter
+Decomposer -right-> IWorkflowReporter
-Executor -up-> Reporter
+Executor -left-> IStepReporter

-Reporter -up-> IWorkflowReporter
+Reporter .up.|> IStepReporter
 Reporter .up.|> IWorkflowReporter
-Reporter .up.|> IStepReporter
-Reporter -up-> IStepReporter
+Reporter -right-> IDownStreamReporter

-DB .up.|> IWorkflowReporter
-DB .up.|> IStepReporter
+Database .up.|> IDownStreamReporter
-3PTool .up.|> IWorkflowReporter
+Cache .up.|> IDownStreamReporter
-3PTool .up.|> IStepReporter
+3PTool .up.|> IDownStreamReporter

-Reporter --left--> DB
-Reporter --right--> 3PTool

 ```

 ### Interfaces

-The logic and extensibility is implemented in the SOARCA architecture by means of reporting interfaces.
+The reporting logic and extensibility is implemented in the SOARCA architecture by means of reporting interfaces.
 At this stage, we implement an *IWorkflowReporter* to push information about the entire workflow to be executed, and an *IStepReporter* to push step-specific information as the steps of the workflow are executed.

-A high level *Reporter* component will implement both interfaces, and maintain the list of decomposer and executor reporters activated for the SOARCA instance.
+A high level *Reporter* component will implement both interfaces, and maintain the list of *DownStreamRepporter*s activated for the SOARCA instance.
 The *Reporter* class will invoke all reporting functions for each active reporter.
+The *Executer* and *Decomposer* components will be injected each with the Reporter though, as interface of respectively workflow reporter, and step reporter, to keep the reporting scope separated.

+The *DownStream* reporters will implement push-based reporting functions specific for the reporting target, as shown in the *IDownStreamReporter* interface.
+Internal components to SOARCA, and third-party tool reporters, will thus implement the *IDownStreamReporter* interface.

 ## Future plans